This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 For fiscal years starting as of 1st January 2018, the 28% CIT rate will fully apply to all French companies which annual turnover does not exceed EUR 1 billion (this limit will be determined on a consolidated basis for tax consolidated groups).
 As from 1st January 2019, the 28% rate will apply for all French companies up to EUR 500,000 and a 31% rate to taxable profit over EUR 500,000.

 The tax bill for 2018 provides for another reduction of the CIT rate:

 - for fiscal years starting from 2020, the 28% CIT rate will become the standard rate as it will apply to all French companies to their overall taxable profit;

-- for fiscal years starting from 2022, the 2018 Finance Bill plans to apply a 25% CIT rate for all French companies to their overall taxable profit.
+- for fiscal years starting on or after 1 January 2022, the 25% CIT rate would apply for all entities.

 b.
 Taxation of employment income and pensions

 French tax residents are taxed on a worldwide basis.
 Gross income from employment and pensions are subject to two specific social contributions:

 - the 'contribution sociale généralisée' (CSG - generalised social contribution ) applied at a 9.2% rate; and